Q: What are the basic rules regarding the protection of student information?

 Q: May I discuss a student’s academic performance, or other information about a student, with his or her parent or guardian?

 A: In general, the University does not make records available to a student’s parents.
 There are, however, some exceptions to this general rule.
 For example, such disclosure is allowable if the student provides written consent.

 You may see what student consents are on record if you have access to the Student Records System or Advisor in Touch.
 Check the student’s preferences regarding who may access the information and what information may be accessed.
-If the student you are searching for has not set preferences, you may wish to contact the student and encourage him or her to do so by visiting the Penn Portal and clicking on Privacy Settings.

 Responding to a request from a parent, and initiating a call to a parent, each have significant privacy implications.
 A student’s consent means that we may make a disclosure, not that we must.
 In sensitive situations, including a student in distress, the best course is to consult with appropriate University resources, particularly the Vice Provost for University LIFE (VPUL) and the Office of General Counsel (OGC).